-The institution will establish a Quality Management System (QMS) in two parts.
-Part A will be the QMS - Academic approved by the Academic Board to ensure that there are comprehensive and coherent policies and procedures in place to enable effective governance and management of all operational aspects that impact teaching, student learning, staff and student research, conferral or awards and academic services.
+The Institution will establish a Quality Management System (QMS).
+Academic policies and procedures are approved by the Academic Board to ensure that there are comprehensive and coherent policies and procedures in place to enable effective governance and management of all operational aspects that impact teaching, student learning, staff and student research, conferral or awards and academic services.

-Part B will be the QMS - Business approved by the senior management committee to ensure that there are comprehensive and coherent policies and procedures that enable effective management of all aspects of business operations.
+Business policies and procedures are approved by the Leadership Team to ensure that there are comprehensive and coherent policies and procedures that enable effective management of all aspects of business operations.